 There’s one ingredient that is so archetypal for Japanese cuisine that you just can’t live without it – for many reasons.
-I am talking about dashi, a rich, smoky broth made of seaweed and bonito flakes that builds the base for many Japanese udon noodle dishes and many others.
+I am talking about dashi, a rich, smoky broth made of seaweed and bonito flakes that build the base for many Japanese udon noodle dishes and many others.
 See it as an essential staple […]Read more "Mastering Dashi Broth"

 There are a few classic dishes around that I could eat every day.
 Maybe not all of them are the healthiest options, but they are indeed so good there’s almost a daily craving.
 Most of these recipes I do over and over again I have posted on this blog.
 And at the very heart of […]Read more "The one and only Beef Stroganoff"